fedspendingtransparency/usaspending-api/usaspending_api/data/idv_download_readme.txt

 # This file is included in the IDV download zip file.
-File names are substituted based on the tags:
 #
 # Lines starting with # are ignored.
 ========ABOUT THESE FILES========